josuamanuel/git/README.md

 2.- cd git
 3.- git checkout -b first-feature-branch
 Next changes will be part of the commits in the local first-feature-branch. end of edition in github.
+Editing an already newline from first-feature-branch. git add . git commit -m 'Editing an... and commit'